-Figure 5-14: Network Settings
+Figure 5-20: Network Settings Screen

-3. The Wireless Mode screen shows a choice of two wireless modes.
+The Wireless Mode screen shows a choice of two wireless modes.
 Click the Infrastructure Mode radio button if you want to connect to a wireless router or access point.
 Click the Ad-Hoc Mode radio button if you want to connect to another wireless device directly without using a wireless router or access point.
-Enter the SSID for your network.
+Then, enter the SSID for your network.